 The pyodbc module recommends configuring ODBC connection's Unicode encoding and decoding settings that are specific for the chosen database and the version of Python in use.

 ODBC Function V1.0.0 supports Unicode settings for MariaDB, PostgreSQL and MySQL databases using Python 2.7.

-Users may implement additional support by downloading resilient-community-apps and editing the located in resilient-community-apps/fn_odbc_query/fn_odbc_query/components/ fn_odbc_query.py as shown in the following figure.
+Users may implement additional support by downloading this function and editing it as shown in the following figure.